A Brief Introduction to Rastafarianism

 What do Rastafarians Believe?

-Without centralised organisation, any one definitive text, official buildings or a recognisable and ongoing office of leader the religion is difficult to categorise.
+Without centralised organisation, any one definitive text, official buildings or a recognisable and ongoing office of a leader, the religion is difficult to categorise.

-Distinguishing it from other groups and religions which stress conformity to the powers that be, here it is the individual which is important.
-Individuals follow a path to truth for themselves and reject the power of modern, oppressive white society (“Babylon”) which is seen to be rebelling against God, the “Earth’s Rightful Ruler” called “JAH”.
+Distinguishing it from other groups and religions that stress conformity to the powers that be, here it is the individual who is important.
+Individuals follow a path to truth for themselves and reject the power of modern, oppressive white society (“Babylon”), which is seen to be rebelling against God, the “Earth’s Rightful Ruler” called “JAH”.

 One early leader of the movement in Jamaica was Leonard Howell, who was arrested by the Jamaican government in 1933 for preaching a ‘revolutionary doctrine’.